Valakor/CS102-Coursework/PA1 - Social Network/DesignDocument.md

 # Design Document for PA1

 ## Purpose/Overview
-In this programming assignment I will create a rudimentary social network.
-My user-defined `User` and `MyList` classes will be implemented along with the supplied `GMLReader` class that will be used to populate two empty `vector<string>` objects with node and edge data respectively; these vectors will then be parsed to dynamically create User objects in a list of type `MyList<User*>`.
-The program will additionally have the functionality to read in a command file that allows the adding and removing of friends from each other's `friendList` of type `MyList<int>`.
+In this programming assignment I created a rudimentary social network.
+My user-defined `User` and `MyList` classes were implemented along with a supplied `GMLReader` class that was used to populate two empty `vector<string>` objects with node and edge data respectively; these vectors will then be parsed to dynamically create User objects in a list of type `MyList<User*>`.
+The program additionally has the functionality to read in a command file that allows the adding and removing of friends from each other's `friendList` of type `MyList<int>`.
 The new social network will then be output in correct GML format after the changes made by the command file as per the instructions of the `GMLWriter` class.

 ## Requirements